glennklockwood/limelead/content/data-intensive/storage/io-forwarding.md

     abstraction layer which can be used instead of LNET.
   - Mercury itself does not include an I/O forwarding system, but I/O forwarding can be built on top of Mercury.
 For example,
         - IOFSL (see above) can use Mercury instead of its original BMI protocol
-    - [Mercury POSIX] is a project built on top of Mercury that performs POSIX I/O function shipping
+        - [Mercury POSIX][] was a proof-of-concept forwarding service built on top of Mercury to perform POSIX I/O function shipping
+        - [Intel's IOF][] uses Mercury for transport.
 - [BMI][bmi] is the network transport layer used in PVFS2.

 ## Additional Information